kaby76/AntlrTreeEditing/README.md

 methods to do tree transformations.
 Parr felt that editing trees was not necessary because the focus was parsing, information extraction, and translation.
-For information extraction, Antlr includes a rudimentary XPath engine, but it's a farcry from XPath1 let alone XPath3.
+For information extraction, Antlr includes a rudimentary XPath engine, but it's a far cry from XPath v1 let alone XPath v3.
 For translation, Parr assumes you would be using string templates, and something like ASF+SDF in the future.
 Antlr does itself perform some tree rewriting, but it does so "manually".